July 12, 2018

 Santa Fe Metro Fleet Runs on Natural Gas

-Santa Fe Trails Transit System, the metro transportation system in New Mexico's capital city, claims the distinction of having the first all compressed natural gas (CNG) transit fleet in the United States.
+Santa Fe Trails, the metro transportation system in New Mexico's capital city, claims the distinction of having the first all compressed natural gas (CNG) transit fleet in the United States.
 The City of Santa Fe is known for its 500-year history, confluence of cultures, and artistic spirit.
 It is no surprise that Santa Fe residents wanted a transportation system that would preserve Northern New Mexico's clean air and blue skies, which are so valued by tourists and residents alike, using the best available technology.

-Today, Santa Fe Trails operates 30 CNG-powered, full-sized transit buses for fixed-route service and four CNG sedans for paratransit service.
-Plans include replacing the remaining 16 paratransit vans with natural gas vehicles.
+Today, Santa Fe Trails operates 33 CNG-powered, full-sized transit buses for fixed-route service, eight CNG paratransit vanes, and seven CNG sedans for paratransit service.
 CNG infrastructure is city-owned, and includes fast- and time-fill private fueling posts.
-The city also supports a public-access natural gas fueling station that operates 24/7 is also on the premises.
+The city also supports a public-access natural gas fueling station that operates 24/7.

-"That means we're using a domestic resource with lower fuel costs and an excellent performance record," Transit Directors Thomas Martinez and Keith Wilson said.
+"We're using a domestic resource with lower fuel costs and an excellent performance record," Transit Directors Thomas Martinez and Keith Wilson said.
 "We believe we've made the right choice for Santa Fe, both environmentally and economically."